 This course will provide an introduction to key theoretical concepts and methodological approaches of Quant UX.
 The course will be hands-on.
 Students will work in small groups to analyse a proposed dataset or one they collect themselves.
 Different stages of the workflow will be explored each week (UX dimensions, problem definition, data analysis, iteration, testing, insights).

 In this course, through a practice-based approach, lectures, step-by-step instructions and exercises, students will learn multiples design and sketching methods.
 These methods are useful to design, express, refine, present and discuss your (and others’) design ideas about user experiences, service design and application design.
-This course will help you to build (1) a culture of experience-based design (2) skills to better express your design of a service, a system and application graphically. [b]
+This course will help you to build (1) a culture of experience-based design (2) skills to better express your design of a service, a system and application graphically.

-TP-Design922: Workshop Research Design + Cognition (M2)
+TP-Design922Workshop Research Design + Cognition

-2,5 ECTs (24~30h) - Master RED UPsay
+2,5 ECTS (24~30h) - Master RED UPsay

 Stéphane Safin